sidux/phpantom_lsp/README.md

 PHPantom understands Composer projects out of the box, but works without setup on non-Composer projects too:

 - **Autoloader-accurate results.** Completions and go-to-definition only surface classes that Composer's autoloader can actually load, avoiding false positives from internal, inaccessible, or duplicate vendor classes.
 You see exactly what your application can use.
+- **PSR-4 correctness.** Qucik fixes for when the namespace or class name does not match their PSR-4 path.
 - **PSR-4 autoloading.** Resolves classes across files on demand.
 - **Classmap and file autoloading.** `autoload_classmap.php` and `autoload_files.php`.
 - **Embedded PHP stubs** from [phpstorm-stubs](https://github.com/JetBrains/phpstorm-stubs) bundled in the binary, no runtime downloads needed.